ananyadevraj/chromatic_geography/README.md

 # Chromatic Geography

-A visual essay exploring the color palettes of 12 cities around the world, told through scrollytelling.
+A vibrant visual essay exploring the color palettes of 12 cities around the world, told through scrollytelling.

+I wanted to challenge myself to a data-visualization focused project.
+I recently have been reading beautiful data-driven visual essays, which I was determined to learn how to recreate.
+This project is a combination of my data science skills, and a vision to showcase it from a design standpoint.

 **[Explore the essay →](https://ananyadevraj.github.io/chromatic_geography/)**